International Civil Aviation Day 2021: Theme, History, Significance, and Facts

 Throughout the years the ICAO logo has been published in various ways.
 In 1995 ICAO introduced the Arabic and Chinese languages as the organization’s working languages which was also reflected on the logo.

 Convention on International Civil Aviation

 This is also known as the Chicago Convention, and it established the ICAO.
-The Convention endorses rules of airspace, aircraft registration and safety.
-The Convention also absolve commercial air fuels from tax.
-Some 52 signatory states signed the document on 7th December, 1944 in Chicago, U.S. On 5th March, 1947, it received the requisite 26th ratification, and became effective on 4th April, 1947.
+The Convention endorses rules of airspace, aircraft registration, and safety.
+The Convention also absolves commercial air fuels from tax.
+Some 52 signatory states signed the document on 7th December, 1944 in Chicago, U.S. On 5th March, 1947, it received the requisite 26th ratification and became effective on 4th April, 1947.